The design challenge

 7. “A select box without a label is fine, it’s unnecessary clutter.”

-8. “Most users are on a fast connection, it’s important that we have 10 high quality images on one page.”
+8. “Most users are on a fast connection, 10 high resolution images on one page is essential”

 People on low-speed connections don’t want to wait.
-Design with performance in-mind from the beginning.
-Trim the fat for everyone and everyone wins.
+Consider performance and how we can trim the fat for all.
 Faster connections become super fast, slow connections become satisfactory.

 10. “We need to fix that by disabling zoom on mobile”